andrewacashner/hearingfaithms/chapters/chapter-3.md

-commonly used in villancicos before 1640, though Padilla, now in his senior years, continued to use the form in the 1650s.[^respuesta] Second and most crucially, the line *Y a trechos las distancias* at the beginning of the estribillo serves as a *linea de vuelta* in Padilla's text: it connects to the end of the coplas (*de un hombre y Dios consonancias*) and rhymes when the estribillo is repeated after that verse.
+commonly used in villancicos before 1640, though Padilla, now in his senior years, continued to use the form in the 1650s.[^respuesta] Second and most crucially, the line *Y a trechos las distancias* at the beginning of the estribillo serves as a *linea de vuelta* (hinge line) in Padilla's text: it connects to the end of the coplas (*de un hombre y Dios consonancias*) and rhymes when the estribillo is repeated after that verse.
-This structure is a holdover from t
 The *linea de vuelta* was a holdover from the rather different structure of the courtly villancicos of the sixteenth century, such as those set by Juan del Encina.